 IT Accessibility/Section 508

-GSA’s Office of Information Integrity and Access is the Federal government’s principal policy resource, advocate, and coordinator for Section 508.
-We’re charged with educating Federal employees about their responsibilities under Section 508, and building the infrastructure necessary to support Section 508 implementation.
+GSA’s Office of Information Integrity and Access is charged with educating Federal employees about their responsibilities under Section 508, and building the infrastructure necessary to support IT Accessibility and Section 508 implementation government-wide.

-Section508.gov contains policy guidance, tools to help agencies buy, build and manage accessible technologies, and information for vendors selling accessible technology.
+- Section508.gov - Guidance and tools to help agencies buy, build and manage accessible technologies; includes accessibility information for vendors selling technology solutions to the Federal government.

 The shortcut to this page is www.gsa.gov/section508